 Note: While we have regular contributors, Voices is an open forum for all Pomona College students.
-Any student may apply to become a blogger at the beginning of each semester and the summer.
+Any student may apply to become a blogger.
 See here for guidelines and application deadlines.

 Coming straight to you from the Claremont area, it’s David Kuhio Ahia II, Art History major, transfer student, and your favorite blogger.
 Get ready to talk museums, movies, classes, Claremont-living and everything you need to know (but were too afraid to ask) about the Los Angeles and Orange County areas.
 And if you’ve ever wanted to know what it’s like to go from a giant private research university to a cozy liberal arts college, you’ve come to the right blog.

 Hey—I’m Natasha, a first-year from Providence, Rhode Island!
 As the quintessential liberal arts student, my major is undecided, but I’m really interested in international relations and English.
 I have an avid love for coffee that has only intensified in college, and I will make the trek out to L.A. to explore new coffee options.
 I get excited about reimagining the criminal justice system, sustainable food, creative writing that explores unique cultural identities, dressing to express myself, and most of all, talking to other Pomona students about doing what they love!
 At Pomona, I’ve been involved with The Student Life, The Weekly Writing Workshop, Pomona Student Union, and 5C Prison Abolition Club.